ManonLef/To-Do-App/resources-and-notes/notes.md

 ## 20230409
 - I'm nearing the end of the styling for this project.
-- [ ] BUG safari submit button does not work.
+- [x] BUG safari submit button does not work.
 - ^ could be triggering focusout perhaps instead of submit.
 Look into logging the event to find out

 - open project or task form: reset and close other form

-- ISSUE firefox loses focus on task form when date is clicked (opening calendar)
+- ISSUE firefox loses focus on task form when date is clicked (opening calendar) more info (less than a few months ago) [here](https://bugzilla.mozilla.org/show_bug.cgi?id=1812041)
 - ISSUE safari is losing focus on task form when checkbox is clicked

+- [ ] optional: format date and time displayed after input (consider minimum value of today as well for form input)
+- [x] optional: add option to prefill with some projects and tasks through a button in the header or something
+- [ ] add errors for local storage.

+## 20230411

+- ideas from this morning:
+  - [ ] remove checkmark from task form (fixes safari issue)
+  - [ ] remove calendar icon from task form (fixes firefox issue)
+  - [ ] change focus out listener instead of the above to listen for a click everywhere but inside the form